Qualitative vs Quantitative Research: Which to Use?

 Regardless of the subject of your study, you have just two types of research to choose from: qualitative and quantitative.

-How much you know (or suspect) about your area of research and your respondents will determine exactly which kind of research is right for you.
+Your knowledge of your research area and respondents will determine the right type of research for you.
 Most people will need a combination of the two to get the most accurate data.

 When and How to Use Qualitative Research

-Qualitative research is by definition exploratory, and it is used when we don’t know what to expect, to define the problem or develop an approach to the problem.
+Qualitative research is by definition exploratory.
+We use it when we don’t know what to expect.
+It helps define the problem or develop an approach to the problem.

-It’s also used to go deeper into issues of interest and explore nuances related to the problem at hand.
+We also use it to go deeper into issues of interest and explore nuances related to the problem at hand.
 Common data collection methods used in qualitative research are:

 • Focus groups